Varieties via their L-functions: Axioms for

 \section{Axioms for \Lfunctions}

 This paper takes an axiomatic approach to \Lfunctions.
 The most famous example of this approach is the Selberg class~\cite{Sel}.
 Selberg's axioms are as general as possible: all known (or conjectured) \Lfunctions\ satisfy much stricter conditions.
-Our approach uses computer calculation.
-As such, we seek axioms that are as restrictive as possible, reducing the size of the space we must search.
+Since our methods involve computer calculations, we seek axioms that are as restrictive as possible.
+This reduces the size of the space we must search.

-A proposal for such a set of axioms is given in~\cite{FPRS1, FPRS2}.
+A proposal for such a set of axioms is given in~\cite{FPRS}.
 We specialize to the case of ``tempered arithmetic entire \Lfunctions\ of degree~4, weight~1, and trivial central character, which have rational integer coefficients in the arithmetic normalization.''
-While that set of \Lfunctions\ may sound highly specialized, there are many objects which give rise to such \Lfunctions, for example a hyperelliptic curve $C/\Q$ of genus~2 or an abelian surface~$A/\Q$.
+While that set of \Lfunctions\ may appear highly specialized, there are many objects which give rise to such \Lfunctions, for example a hyperelliptic curve $C/\Q$ of genus~2 or an abelian surface~$A/\Q$.
 See Section~\ref{sec:related} for more examples.